realA10001986/VSR/README.md

 - Enter the Config Portal on the VSR, click on *Settings* and check that the hostname of the TCD (usually "timecircuits") is present in the  **_Hostname or IP address of TCD_** under *Wireless communication (BTTF-Network)* settings; do not use an IP address.
 - Furthermore, on the *WiFi Configuration* page, check that the TCD's WiFi network name (SSID; usually "TCD-AP") and password (if the TCD is configured with a password) are present under *Car mode settings*.

-If everthing is in place, you can enable Car mode on the VSR by holding button "9" in Admin button mode for 2 seconds.
+If everything is in place, you can enable Car mode on the VSR by holding button "9" in Admin button mode for 2 seconds.
 The VSR will reboot and attempt to connect to the TCD's AP.

 You can switch between your "normal" (home, iPhone, ..)
 WiFi connection and Car mode by holding button "9" in Admin button mode.